dictation-toolbox/Caster/docs/Contributing.md

 ### Open a pull request

 When you navigate to your fork on GitHub, you will be asked if you want to open a pull request for the branch you just pushed.
-Click the button to open a new pull request, enter a title and description for the PR, and make sure you select the `master` branch on the base (dictation-toolbox) fork.
+Click the button to open a new pull request and make sure you select the `master` branch on the base (dictation-toolbox) fork.
+Then fill out the PR template that will appear.